Nonprofits Online ’98: Working the Web, Transforming the Sector

 During this presentation, we will cover the following topics…

-Site Promotion - finding the right resources to publicize/increase
+- Gathering the right resources to publicize/increase awareness of your content

 - Appropriate methods for leveraging the search engines today